miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 why I am there.
 The huge challenge of enterprise SEO crawling exceeds my home-grown DIY SEO ethos, and that's where the big challenges (and the money) is at.
 Enterprises have to adapt to the age of AI... and I'm there!
 They execute JavaScript over millions of pages.
-I don't, and probably never will, haha!
+I don't, and probably never will, ahaha!

 However, my scrappy approach is where outlier innovation resides.
 With my own [free AI SEO tool](https://mikelev.in/free-ai-seo-tool/), I do shallow crawls